LeMonADE-project/LeMonADE/README.md

 ## Contributions

-* Any contributions making the programm better are welcome
+* Any contributions/suggestions making the program become better are welcome
 * Every contribution should be made by following the guidelines made by the [gitflow workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow)

 ## Authors

-Find the information about active developers, former contributors and people who contributed in the [AUTHORS](AUTHORS.md) file.
+Find the information about active developers, former contributors, and people who contributed in the [AUTHORS](AUTHORS.md) file.

 ## References